isc-projects/kea/doc/guide/dhcp4-srv.rst

    and parsed by Kea, rather than by the system kernel.
 Currently, Kea can only parse the data link layer headers with a format adhering to the IEEE 802.3 standard and assumes this data link layer header format for all interfaces.
-Hence, Kea will fail to work on interfaces which use different data link layer header formats (e.g. Infiniband).
+Thus, Kea will fail to work on interfaces which use different data link layer header formats (e.g. Infiniband).

 -  The DHCPv4 server does not verify that an assigned address is unused.